• Skip to primary navigation

 Instructions

-• In a large bowl, whisk together all purpose flour, potato starch, baking powder, garlic powder, onion powder, chicken bouillon powder and salt.
-Then add chopped green onions, shrimp, squid rings and cold water.
-Mix together just until combined but do not over mix.
+• In a large bowl, whisk all-purpose flour, potato starch, baking powder, garlic powder, onion powder, chicken bouillon powder and salt until combined.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!